Ioana-Simion/egnn-jax/blogpost.md

 ## **Authors' Contributions**

-- Ioana: [fill in your contribution]
+- Ioana: Code implementation and debugging, running the code for results, creating the figures.
-- Stefan: [fill in your contribution]
+- Stefan: Code and dataloader implementation and debugging, coming up with the ideas and formulae.
-- Jonas: [fill in your contribution]
+- Jonas: Code implementation and debugging, proposal writing, comparing implementations and searching for ideas running the code for results.
-- Gregory: Code documentation, dependency setup, assisting with comparing implementations and searching for ideas, writing.
+- Gregory: Code documentation, dependency setup, assisting with comparing implementations and searching for ideas, blogpost writing.
-- Thies: [fill in your contribution]
+- Thies: Equivariance test writing, proposal writing, coordinating the group.

 ## Bibliography